punithrudrappa/PrivacyFirst/README.md

 # PrivacyFirst
 List of things that you can do to save yourself from being tracked.
 Following listed things are all free.
+Use F-Droid or aurorastore to download these apps.

 ## Android